-- Equator network (Enhancing the QUAlity and Transparency Of health Research). - Seeks to improve the reliability and value of published health research by promoting transparent and accurate reporting. - There are guidelines for different study types to help you with your manuscript writing. - Provides you with a check-list of information required so that your manuscript can be easily understood by the reader and reproduced by other researchers.
+- The Equator Network (Enhancing the QUAlity and Transparency Of health Research) is a centralised platform for researchers to access a wide range of reporting guidelines. - Seeks to improve the reliability and value of published health research by promoting transparent, standardised and accurate reporting. - There are guidelines for different study types to help you with your manuscript writing. - Provides you with a check-list of information required so that your manuscript can be easily understood by the reader and reproduced by other researchers.